Azure/data-api-builder/README.md

 #### Debugging

-To see code execution flow, the first place to start would be to set breakpoints in either `GraphQLcontroller.cs` or `RestController.cs`.
+To see code execution flow, the first place to start would be to set breakpoints in either `GraphQLController.cs` or `RestController.cs`.
 Those controllers represent the entry point of a GraphQL and REST request, respectively.

 ## Using Docker Containers